threadtag/Filegai/README.md

-# Filegai : A system for taking notes for the of local files
+# Filegai : A system for taking notes for the local files

 ## Features
 1. Note taking for local files, note integration with file browsing.